Fornication/Arkays-Commandment/README.md

 #### Set the Game language to English

-Just do it.
 This entire Modlist is in English and 99% of all mods you will find are also in English.
-I highly recommend playing the game in English and **I will not give support to people with a non-English game**.
+I highly recommend playing the game in English and **will not give support to people with a non-English game**.

 Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

 #### Clean Skyrim

-I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
-You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents in it.
-Alternatively, use the Shredder: https://www.nexusmods.com/skyrimspecialedition/mods/30133
+I highly recommend using Skyrim Shredder to completely uninstall your game prior to using this list, particularly if you have modded using Vortex or Nexus Mod Mangager in the past.
+They leave behind files even when uninstalled and can cause many issue with Mod Organizer based lists.
+You can find the shredder here: https://www.nexusmods.com/skyrimspecialedition/mods/30133

 #### Start Skyrim